dkandalov/dkandalov.github.io/micro-blog.md

 === Reply from [breadsmasher](https://mastodon.social/@breadsmasher@lemmy.world) ===

-The entire QWERTY layout as far as I remember wasn’t based on any design or research
+The entire QWERTY layout as far as I remember wasn't based on any design or research

 === Reply from [thisisnotgoingwell](https://mastodon.social/@thisisnotgoingwell@programming.dev) ===

-That’s wrong.
+That's wrong.
 Qwerty was eventually chosen by the inventor because it was the most efficient design. <https://interestingengineering.com/innovation/history-and-evolution-of-qwerty-keyboard>

 #### 2024/07/25
 I really like the "Unused symbol" inspection in #IntelliJ.
 Except when it's a bit too random and project-specific 🤷‍ #Kotlin